datafolklabs/cement/doc/source/dev/plugins.rst

-As you can see, this is very similar to an application that has a base controller, however as you'll note we do not create an application object via foundation.lay_cement() like we do in our application.
+As you can see, this is very similar to an application that has a base controller, however as you'll note we do not create an application object via foundation.CementApp() like we do in our application.
 This code/file would then be saved to a location defined by your applications configuration that determines where plugins are loaded from (See the next section).